 Students are to work in the teams assigned in class.
 Each team is to research information about the technology.
-The team give a presentation to the class, not to exceed 5 minutes.
+The team must prepare and give a presentation to the class, not to exceed 5 minutes.

 The presentation must clearly address the prime 2 questions.
 Some technical detail should be included, such as data size, but uninteresting detail (such as an entire instruction set) should be avoided.
-A bibliography can be included, but keep it concise.
+A bibliography must be included, but keep it concise.